 We are committed to analyzing the impacts of climate change on our business activities and integrating climate change factors into our long-term strategic planning.
 Our approach to addressing climate change incorporates actions that have a positive impact on people and the planet, while making good financial sense for the health and sustainability of our business.
 Our strategy is guided by four key pillars, which align to the climate change factors that were identified as having the greatest potential to impact our Company's value through a Climate Change Materiality Assessment conducted in 2021:

+1. Reduce GHG 2.
+Build resilience

+emissions and to the physical

+climate impacts impacts of climate

+at our operations change across the

+and projects Company

-- 1. Reduce GHG emissions and climate impacts at our operations and projects - 3.
-Increase the use of renewable energy sources - 2.
-Build resilience to the physical impacts of climate change across the Company - 4.
+3. Increase the use of renewable energy sources 4.
 Promote efficient use of resources